nathan815/threes-scorekeeper/README.md

 ### Rounds 5...King
 ...

-## Winner
+### Winner
 The winner is the player with the least total points summed across all the rounds.

-## Dealer Bonus [-20 points]
+### Dealer Bonus [-20 points]
-If the dealer "cuts" the deck perfectly such that they drew exactly the amount of cards needed for the round, they get a point reduction of -20 points.
+If the dealer cuts the deck at the exact amount of cards needed for the round, they get a point reduction of -20 points.

+Examples:

-For example, on Round 1 with 5 players, the dealer would need to draw exactly 15 cards (3 cards * 5 players) in one go.
+* On Round 1 with 5 players, the dealer would need to pick up exactly 16 cards (3 cards * 5 players + 1 to put face up on deck).

-On the last round (Kings) with 5 players, the dealer would need to draw exactly 65 cards (13 cards * 5 players) in one go.
+* On the last round (Kings) with 5 players, the dealer would need to pick up exactly 66 cards (13 cards * 5 players + 1).